nikitavoloboev/data/docs/looking-back/2023/2023-march.md

 Maybe I should just give up indeed?

 There is a certain sense of calmness in accepting that you are who you are.
 I am not smart or great in any way.
 The fact that I can't afford food or to pay tax is nothing extraordinary too.
-Many people are in same situation as I am and are making it by.
+Many people are in same situation as I am and are making by.
 Why should I complain?

 I will die eventually anyway, why suffer more beyond the suffering that is unavoidable in the moment.